frnrbt/ondorse-home/blog/major-banks-accused-of-aiding-terrorists.md

 seo:
   title: Major banks accused of aiding terrorists
   description: >-
-    In the first half of 2021, watchdogs levied $1bn in 17 big enforcement actions on track to hit last year’s total of $2.2bn.
+    In August 2021, the families of Americans killed and wounded during the war in Afghanistan from 2011 to 2016 sued large financial institutions for “knowingly facilitated transfers of millions” of dollars that provided aid to terrorists in Afghanistan.
   extra:
     - name: 'og:type'
       value: article